 • Parry O’Brien – Competed in four consecutive Summer Olympics and won two gold medals (1952, 1956) and one silver medal (1960).
 He put a six kilogram shot 58’1½ ” (17.72 m) at age 50 in 1984, which is two feet farther than the listed American Masters record in his age division.
 He was first to put the 16-pound shot more than 60 feet, broke the world record in the shot 17 times, won 116 consecutive meets in the shot put and won 18 Amateur Athletic Union championships.
 O’Brien took up swimming in the 1990s after back surgery made it too painful for him to throw.

-On August 18, 2010, at age 79, Hal Connolly was taking his usual extremely vigorous workout, riding an exercise bike in the gym.
+On August 18, 2010, at age 79, Hal Connolly was taking his usual vigorous daily workout, riding an exercise bike in the gym.
 He passed out and fell off the bike, hitting his head on the concrete floor.
 He died of a brain injury before he got to the hospital.

 August 1, 1931 – August 18 2010